What to Ask About the Motor Buying Your First Boat on a Budget: PART IV

 What to Ask The Seller About the Motor

-Ask the seller if there are there any issues with the engine?
+Are there any issues with the engine.?

-Does it need a tune up or does it need the carb rebuilt is it hard starting is there poor performance?
+Does it need a tune up or does it need the carb rebuilt?

 And the most important is there any milk shake in the oil?